stefcamp/compare_text_tabular_lists/README.md

 -the files have to be listed (one per line) in a file which is the only argument of the script, -lunch the script as "compare_N_lists_fast.pl list_of_files_to_be_merged.txt" -the output will be in "merged_lists.txt"
+-after launching the script you have to insert the number of columns of your files and press "enter"